sqrl-lang/sqrl/website/source/unique.md

 This has proven to be incredibly useful and we think it's unique to SQRL.

-## Declarative state

-SQRL functions like `count()` track their own state declaratively, rather than requiring the rule author to write rules to explicitly mutate state.
-A problem we found with other systems was that you'd have a set of rules that mutate state imperatively, and a set of rules that read from the state, often written by different people.
-Keeping these rules in sync is painful, and if they fall out of sync your state will be very inconsistent.

-We think this is unique to SQRL (but it's a pretty good idea so someone else must have done it somewhere).

 ## Can run synchronously

 Many languages for event processing (i.e. [KSQL](https://www.confluent.io/product/ksql/)) expect to be run as part of an asynchronous stream processing pipeline.
-SQRL needs to be able to run synchronously in under 100 ms.

-## Feature imports and overrides
+SQRL is designed to be run _either_ in a pipeline _or_ synchronously with events (with time limits as tight as 100ms).
+Production deployments often do both — an initial fast path synchronously (so that it can block a signup, notification, etc.) and a second slower path that can do in-depth analysis and clean up before much damage has been done.

+## Shared SQRL libraries

 SQRL libraries can be shared between event types and customers, and specific features can be overridden (similar to how you can extend a class in an OOP language).

 This let Smyte create a common set of libraries for identifying spam in text content, and then apply them to a new customer with just a few lines of code to "wire up" the new customer's event schemas.

-## Fail-open error handling

-SQRL uses [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) to handle errors.
-For example, if a downstream service goes down, SQRL will do the right thing.